TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/more_text_styles.md

 }
 ```

-You can see more detail and an example in this[CSS Tricks Article](https://css-tricks.com/snippets/css/truncate-string-with-ellipsis/).
+You can see more detail and an example in this [CSS Tricks article on ellipsis overflow](https://css-tricks.com/snippets/css/truncate-string-with-ellipsis/).
 (Be ready to go look that article up every time you want to use this.)

 ### Assignment